damianpllatek/finance-tracker/README.md

 # README

-This is the finance tracker application created in Ruby on Rails.
+This is the finance tracker application bulit with Ruby on Rails 6.